Minimizing the Signaling Overhead and Latency based on Users' Mobility Patterns: Handover Region Optimization

-In case an \ac{MME}/AMF requested a reassignment of the base station to another \ac{MME}/AMF, the base station starts a reassignment process.
-This implies sorting the list of available \ac{MME}s/AMFs based on the energy of attraction and excluding the \ac{MME}/AMF that has sent the request for reassignment from this list.
-The next step is to get assigned to the next best (based on the energy of attraction) available \ac{MME}/AMF.
-A flow chart describing Algorithm \ref{alg:pseudo_cell} is shown in Figure \ref{fig:flow_chart_pseudo_cell}.

-The second component runs on a virtual instance of the \ac{MME}/AMF.
-This component can be formalized with Algorithm \ref{alg:pseudo_mme}.
-As shown in Algorithm \ref{alg:pseudo_mme} the \ac{MME}/AMF waits for a request from a node that wants to get assigned to it.
-If the sum of the current load of the \ac{MME}/AMF and the load coming from the node that is requesting the assignment is lower than a threshold ($L_{max}$), the cell is going to be assigned to the \ac{MME}/AMF.
+The second component runs on a virtual instance of the \ac{MME}/\ac{AMF} and is formalized in Alg. \ref{alg:pseudo_mme}.
+The \ac{MME}/\ac{AMF} waits for a request from a node that wants to get assigned to it.
+If the combined load of the \ac{MME}/\ac{AMF} and the load coming from the node requesting the assignment is lower than a threshold ($L_{max}$), the request is accepted.
 In case the total load is greater than the threshold, the assignment can be accepted or rejected depending on the energy of attraction of the cell that is requesting the assignment.
-If the energy of attraction of the cell is lower than the attraction of all other cells that are currently attached to the \ac{MME}/AMF of interest, the assignment request will be rejected.
-If the energy of attraction of the cell is greater than the attraction of any other cell that is currently attached to the \ac{MME}/AMF of interest, the cell will be assigned to the \ac{MME}/AMF and the cell with the lowest energy of attraction that was already assigned to the \ac{MME}/AMF will be informed to change its assignment.
-Once the cell is reassigned it will be removed from the list of assigned cells on the current \ac{MME}/AMF.
-A flow chart describing Algorithm \ref{alg:pseudo_mme} is shown in Figure \ref{fig:flow_chart_pseudo_mme}.
+In particular, the assignment request is accepted only if among the cells currently attached to the \ac{MME}/\ac{AMF} there exists one with lower energy of attraction which, if removed, would free up enough resources to manage the requesting cell.
+If multiple such cells exist, the one with the lowest energy of attraction is selected, informed to change its assignment, and removed from the list of cells assigned to the current \ac{MME}/\ac{AMF}.